Key Takeaway

 Animal Studies on Cognition

 Studies in rodents and primates have shown that GLP-1 receptor agonists can improve performance on tasks measuring attention, learning, and memory.
 For example, liraglutide has been shown to improve spatial memory in mice, and exenatide has demonstrated neuroprotective effects in primate models.
-These studies provide mechanistic plausibility but cannot tell us whether the same effects would be clinically meaningful in humans with ADHD.
+These studies provide mechanistic plausibility but can't tell us whether the same effects would be clinically meaningful in humans with ADHD.

 Neurodegenerative Disease Research